btf-org/flocus/README.md

 - ✅ Running directly from Script Editor or Script Debugger (not super userful...)

 ### Example Usage
+This piece of code calls a handler/function called `flocus` that...
+1. Closes every application except for Finder, Notion, Slack and Brave
+2. Closes every Brave tab except for Instapaper
+3. Closes every Notion window except for the one specified in the URL

 ```applescript
 use AppleScript version "2.4" -- Yosemite (10.10) or later
 use scripting additions